Tips to reduce your electricity bill

 Air conditioning and heating

-- Close all the doors, windows, curtains and blinds in the room while using the air conditioner or heater.
+- Close your doors, windows, curtains and blinds in areas you want to cool or heat, so the air stays inside.

 - Choose more energy efficient appliances when shopping.

 - Household lighting represents about 6% of electricity costs in Queensland homes.